 Also, it’s worth checking if your company collaborates with any hotel chains or if you can access free upgrades through loyalty programmes.
 That way, you can get extra comfort at the same cost.

-Here are some other elements to take into consideration:
+Here are some more business travel tips to take into consideration:

-One of the most common corporate travel tips is to try avoiding layovers by booking direct flights.
-This will minimise the possibility of missing your connecting flight and being late for some important work appointments.
+One common piece of business travel advice is to try avoiding layovers by booking direct flights.
+This travel tip will minimise the possibility of missing your connecting flight and being late for some important work appointments.

 If you can’t avoid layovers, we recommend leaving enough time between two flights so you won’t miss an important connection.